 7836 6th Street, Burnaby

 Progressive housing provides services for anyone experiencing homelessness, at risk of homelessness, or experiencing housing insecurity.
 Services include immediate outreach assistance, housing resources, food, clothing, and support in various areas.
+Outreach staff are available at the Outreach Resource Centre at 7135 Walker Avenue on Thursdays: 9:00am to 11:30am.

 Purpose Society